icewolfz/jiMUD/docs/preferences.md

 - `Auto Connect onload` This will cause the client to try and connect as soon as the client has finished loading.
 - `Show Script Errors` Disable any errors that triggers, aliases, or macros produces when script type.
-- `Show Lagmeter` Weather to enable the lagmeter, **note** this is not 100% correct always due to overhead varibles that cant be controlled.
+- `Show Lagmeter` Weather to enable the lagmeter, **note** this is not 100% correct always due to overhead variables that cant be controlled.
 - `Enable Ping for lagmeter` When text received from mud send back a GMCP ping if enabled to get a better time for the lagmeter.
 - `Enable debug` Will display debug data to the dev tool console